“What do you want to be when you grow up?” How often did you hear that question growing up?

 Small wonder then, that as grow, we often lose sight of those things that bring us joy.

 As a child, summers seemed like they went on forever.
-Plans weren’t needed and my worth wasn’t measured by accomplishments.
 Whatever I felt like doing, I could do.
 Riding bikes, roller-skating, swimming, and building forts with the neighbors filled many a summer afternoon.
 Other times, reading alone in my backyard tent or lying on my back staring at the clouds for hours hit the spot.
 As the mood struck, I went with it—free of judgment, free of accomplishment.

-What I now know is that I actually was accomplishing something.
+Actually, I now know, I was accomplishing something.
 Being in the moment, following my passions, and hanging out with friends was necessary and healing.
 Without knowing it, I was practicing the pillars of a happy life, which are a byproduct of just being, not so much in the doing.

 By high school, I had lost that effortlessness.
 The way to get ahead, I learned, is to do well in school and get a good job.
 Achieving goals became the priority.
 The more I accomplished, the better I’ll feel—or so I thought.
 I’ve been a master of the daily “to-do list” ever since.